 The Reedley Peace Center meets in the Fellowship Hall of the First Mennonite Church, on 'L' street between 12th and 13th streets in Reedley, California (Directions).

-The Reedley Peace Center provides a forum for those in our community striving for peace in our society.
+The Reedley Peace Center provides a forum for those in our community striving for peace and social justice in our society.
 The Peace Center encourages individual and collective peacemaking efforts as a way to foster an atmosphere of hope, transformation, and reconciliation among all people, both locally and globally.

 To attain this mission, we commit ourselves to the following: